 The full purchase and restoration budget was raised in Hamilton, by Hamiltonians, both residents and the City of Hamilton.
 After over 18 months of restoration and modernization of services (washrooms, wheelchair access, heating and air conditioning, etc.), the theatre reopened its doors on February 14th, 2019 as a cultural hub showcasing films, talks, music, performance and special events.

 The Westdale will be a community-based cinematic, cultural and economic hub for Westdale Village, the City of Hamilton and the surrounding region.

 The Westdale Mission and Objectives:

-- Films selected for screening are thoughtfully curated, ensuring we show the best of independent films and documentaries, interweaved with cinematic classics and all-time favourites, giving special attention to showcasing diverse Canadian works; and
+o Our film showings are thoughtfully curated, showcasing the best of independent films and documentaries, interwoven with cinematic classics and all-time favourites, giving special attention to diverse Canadian works.

 Through our programming, we seek to use art to explore commonalities and differences and encourage the inclusion of diverse cultural groups.
 To this end, we support the work of non-profit organizations and other community groups with low-cost use of our space.